toni-zimmerman/toni-zimmerman/README.md

 [![Github stats](https://github-readme-stats.vercel.app/api?username=toni-zimmerman&show_icons=true&include_all_commits=true)](https://github.com/toni-zimmerman/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=toni-zimmerman&layout=compact)](https://github.com/toni-zimmerman/github-readme-stats)

+Some facts about me:

+I'm currently learning about planning within a CPG organization.
+I love history and am currently studying American wars.
+Cooking is active meditation.
+Karaoke at home is better than in public.
+My goal for 2025 is to learn another language.

 <!--
 **toni-zimmerman/toni-zimmerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.